Home » Blogs » Is Charcoal Good for Your Teeth? Dentist Explains the Truth Behind the Trend

 Not generally recommended as a daily toothpaste

-Due to the risks of abrasion, lack of fluoride, and uncertain benefits, most dentists won’t recommend charcoal toothpaste for everyday use.
+Due to the risks of abrasion, lack of fluoride, and uncertain charcoal for teeth benefits, most dentists won’t recommend charcoal toothpaste for everyday use.

 Occasional/cautious use (if at all)